• Advertise With Us

 Public order challenges will continue for the Met, and next Saturday, a major anti-war protest is scheduled.
 This will undoubtedly be anti-American, anti-Israel and pro-Palestine.
 It isn’t yet known whether Iranian and Kurdish dissidents intend to continue their own demonstrations.
 If so, the Met will have to continue their juggling act in order to ensure that whilst everyone can have their say, they can do so in safe, controlled conditions.

-Finally, officers performing duty at these protests have to be aware of flags, which are likely to be present in abundance.
-All are similar in appearance, yet the presence of any two in proximity should trigger concern amongst officers in the vicinity, as they are a clear indication of potential disorder.
+Finally, officers performing duty at these protests have to be aware of flags linked to the Iran issue, which are likely to be present in abundance.
+All are similar in appearance, yet the presence of any two in proximity should trigger concern amongst officers in the vicinity, as they are a clear indication of potential disorder between rival groups.

 Share